Fishery for Bottom Fish Stocks

 In the Northeastern Pacific Ocean, the seamount long-line fishery began in the 1970's.
 Four seamount aggregations (Eickelberg Seamounts, Warwick Seamount, Cobb Seamounts, and Brown Bear Seamounts) have been fished by Canada, via longline hook and longline trap gear.
 Since the inception of the fishery, the target species of both the longline hook and longline trap harvesters has been sablefish (Anoplopoma fimbria).

 Fishery for Pelagic Fish Stocks

-Pacific saury (Cololabis saira) has been harvested by China, Japan, Korea, Russia, and Chinese Taipei.
+Pacific saury (Cololabis saira) has been harvested by China, Japan, Korea, Russia, Chinese Taipei and Vanuatu.
 These vessels mainly use stick-held dip nets or lift nets (a similar fishing method which uses fishing lamps) to catch Pacific saury.
 While Japanese and Russian vessels operate mainly within their EEZs, Chinese, Korean, and Chinese Taipei vessels operate mainly in the high seas of the North Pacific.